warroyo/vks-argocd-examples/cluster-bootstrap/README.md

 ## Usage

+1. edit the application.yml file and update the destination name and namespace to the supervisor namespace

-1. connect to the supervisor cluster that argocd is running in and apply the application to the correct namespace.
+2. connect to the supervisor cluster that argocd is running in and apply the application to the correct namespace.

 ```bash
 kubectl apply -f application.yml -n <supervisor-ns>`